NOOXY-research/NodeNet-Archive/README.md

 # Node project
 "Node" is a project aims to bulid neural network.
 It's oriention is to collect plenty of types of neural networks and provide manager to organize and test it.
-And it is an neural network research project belongs to NOOXY.
+It is  project belongs to NOOXY.
 There still lots of miles to be completed.
 Article about it might be established some day.
 Visit us www.nooxy.tk.
 ## Requirement
 - C++
 - Python